What does an Arranger do?

 Arrangers might also work as orchestrators, conductors, bandleaders, music directors, instrumental performers, record producers, and event producers.
 These positions represent the larger musical community to which arrangers belong, and within which they must network and collaborate if they wish to succeed.

 Arrangers work for a wide variety of people and groups, including producers, composers, artists, and publishing companies.
 Additionally, they can find work in an equally large range of industries, including the record industry, music publishing, musical theater, live music, and film and TV.

-Because arranging is mainly a freelance endeavor and jobs are obtained through word of mouth, building a portfolio of good work and developing relationships with musicians, composers, and producers is the clear path to success.
+Because arranging is mainly a freelance endeavor, and jobs are obtained through word of mouth, building a portfolio of good work and developing relationships with musicians, composers, and producers is necessary for success.

 Deep understanding of musical styles